-Kely's Mooncake Charity Sales 2023
+Kely's Mooncake Charity Sales 2024

-During the Reporting Period, we made a donation totaling HKD7,192 to the mooncake charity program organized by Kely Support Group ("Kely"), as part of our effort of community-care.
-Kely is a Hong Kong-based nonprofit organisation whose mission since 1991 is to equip young people with the skills, knowledge, and opportunities needed to support themselves and each other.
-Their engagement is collaboration with schools and other partners to offer development programs to Chinese- and English-speaking youth between the ages of 14 and 24 around three core focus areas: drug and alcohol awareness, mental health and wellbeing, and positive youth development.
+During the Reporting Period, we made a donation totaling HK\$10,028 to the mooncake charity program organized by Kely Support Group ("Kely"), as part of our community care efforts.
+Kely is a Hong Kong-based nonprofit organization with a mission on dating back to 1991, aimed at equipping young individuals with the skills, knowledge, and opportunities necessary to support themselves and each other.
+Kely engages in collaborations with schools and various partners to provide development programs to Chinese- and English-speaking youth aged between 14 and 24, focusing on three core areas: drug and alcohol awareness, mental health and wellbeing, and positive youth development.